What is an internship?

 "An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.”
 (National Association of Colleges and Employers (NACE).

-NACE further states that “an internship is a legitimate learning experience benefitting the student and not simply an operational work experience that just happens to be conducted by a student."
+NACE further states that “an internship is a legitimate learning experience benefiting the student and not simply an operational work experience that just happens to be conducted by a student."

 Internships for students in the Richards College of Business at UWG may be awarded academic credit upon review and approval by the appropriate department chair and the dean/dean's designee.
 The basic requirements and procedures for application to the department are listed below.